davidgatti/How-to-use-C-in-NodeJS-through-CPP/library/c_library/README.md

 ## 6. Compile everything

 To compile the code with the library, you have to tell the compiler the name of the library that you want to link.
-You would think that the header file should help the compiler figure out what we want to add to the project, but no, you have to specificlaly tell the compiler what you want because this way, you can easily switch version of the library, or use another one with similar function name.
+You would think that the header file should help the compiler figure out what we want to add to the project, but no, you have to specifically tell the compiler what you want because this way, you can easily switch version of the library, or use another one with similar function name.

-To do so, you run the compile the following way: `gcc main.c -o dynamically_linked -L. -lsum`.
+To do so, you run the compile the following way: `gcc main.c -o the_app -L. -ldavid_sum`.